MatthiasCarnein/jpegToolbox/README.md

 ## Installation

-The easiest way to install the packageis by using devtools:
+The easiest way to install the package is by using devtools:

 ```R
 devtools::install_git("https://wiwi-gitlab.uni-muenster.de/m_carn01/jpegToolbox")